 Bird Photography Contest – This is open to anyone, and you can register at the event.

-Conservation Talks – Also another session where conservation for nature and birds are shared.
+Conservation Talks – Also, another session where conservation for nature and birds are shared.

 Exhibition – An exhibition is usually held for bird photography.

-Where to stay at Fraser’s Hill?
+Where to Stay at Fraser’s Hill?

-If you are planning to stay overnight at Fraser’s Hill, there are a few places you can choose from, but you really need to book well in advance, as during the event, the hotels will be fully booked.
+If you are planning to stay overnight at Fraser’s Hill, there are a few places you can choose from, but you really need to book well in advance, as during the event, most of the hotels will be fully booked.

-Puncak Inn Apartments – For the same brand as above, they also offer apartment style accommodation, mostly for large groups.
+Puncak Inn Apartments – For the same brand as above, they also offer apartment-style accommodation, mostly for large groups.

 Ye Olde Smokehouse – This one will appeal to those who like a rustic and homely feeling.
 Ye Olde Smokehouse Frasers Hill is based on the traditional English Mock Tudor cottage style house.